-- 92. Plaintiff Doe incorporates Paragraphs 1 through 91as though fully set forth herein. - 93.
-During Plaintiff Doe's time as a patient with Defendants, Dr. Heaps intentionally, recklessly, and wantonly did acts which were intended to, and did, result in harmful and offensive contact with intimate parts of Plaintiff Doe's person, including but not limited to, sexual touching of her genitals during a routine procedure and grabbing and fondling both Plaintiff Doe's breast and buttock, without medical justification, all while Dr. Heaps acted in the course and scope of his employment with the UC Regents.
-The female chaperone who was in the room during the visit enabled the sexual battery and assault of Plaintiff Doe by failing to reasonably perform her duties as a chaperone and failing to raise any alarms during Dr. Heaps' misconduct or take any other reasonably expected actions to prevent the harm inflicted upon Plaintiff Doe. - 94.
-Dr. Heaps did the aforementioned acts with the intent to cause a harmful or offensive contact with an intimate part of Plaintiff Doe's person that would offend a reasonable sense of personal dignity.
-Further, said acts did cause a harmful or offensive contact with an intimate part of Plaintiff Doe's person that would offend a reasonable sense of personal dignity. - 95.
-Had Dr. Heaps not been in a position of power and authority over Plaintiff Doe and had she not been treated by Defendants, she would have never permitted such sexual contact by Dr. Heaps. - 96.
-Plaintiff Doe did not consent to this sexualized touching and sexual contact. - 97.
+- 101. Plaintiff Doe 18 incorporates Paragraphs 1 through 100 as though fully set forth herein. - 102.
+During Plaintiff Doe 18's time as a patient with Defendants, Dr. Heaps intentionally, recklessly, and wantonly did acts which Plaintiff Doe 18 now understands were intended to, and did, result in harmful and offensive contact with intimate parts of Plaintiff Doe's person, including but not limited to: Dr. Heaps performed pelvic exams and breast exams in a sexual manner.
+Dr. Heaps also rubbed and massaged various parts of Plaintiff Doe 18's body, including her breasts, stomach, legs and also her sides --from her armpits to her waist.
+Plaintiff Doe 18 has now come to understand that this conduct, which was under the supervision of the UC Regents, was without medical justification. - 103.
+Dr. Heaps did the aforementioned acts with the intent to cause a harmful or offensive contact with an intimate part of Plaintiff Doe 18's person that would offend a reasonable sense of personal dignity.
+Further, said acts did cause a harmful or offensive contact with an intimate part of Plaintiff Doe 18's person that would offend a reasonable sense of personal dignity. - 104.
+Had Dr. Heaps not been in a position of power and authority over Plaintiff Doe 18 and had she not been treated by Defendants, she would have never permitted such sexual contact by Dr. Heaps. - 105.
+Plaintiff Doe 18 did not consent to this sexualized touching and sexual contact. - 106.
 Dr. Heaps' conduct was within the course and scope of his employment with Defendants, and each of them, and was ratified by Defendants and each of them who had advance notice of this misconduct.
-All of the conduct occurred during the course and scope of Dr. Heaps' employment at UCLA.
+All of the conduct occurred during the course and scope of

+Dr. Heaps' employment at UCLA.
 Plaintiff suffered severe emotional distress and physical injury as a result of Dr. Heaps' misconduct and damages as otherwise alleged in this complaint.